mage2click/docker-magento-mutagen/README.md

 [MIT](https://github.com/mage2click/docker-magento-mutagen/blob/master/LICENSE.md)

 ## TBD
-- Easy switch between using or not using Varnish - currently you can use fully automated Varnish setup from our [feature/develop-varnish](https://github.com/mage2click/docker-magento-mutagen/tree/feature/develop-varnish) branch
 - n98-magerun2 tool installed out of the box

-feel free to create new GitHub issue with feature request :)
+feel free to create new GitHub issue with feature request or PR with feature/bugfix :)